-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-While you are being treated with fingolimod, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
-Fingolimod may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
-In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
+While you are being treated with fingolimod, and for 2 months after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
+Your child should also have a complete immunization record before starting treatment with this medicine.
+Fingolimod may lower your or your child's body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
+In addition, you or your child should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

 This medicine may cause macular edema (swelling of the back of the eye), especially during the first 3 to 4 months of treatment.
 Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
-Your doctor may want an eye doctor to check your eyes.
+Your doctor may want an eye doctor (ophthalmologist) to check your eyes.

 This medicine may cause a rare condition called posterior reversible encephalopathy syndrome (PRES).
-Check with your doctor right away if you have a sudden and severe headache, confusion, vision changes, or seizures with this medicine.
+Check with your doctor right away if you or your child have a sudden and severe headache, confusion, vision changes, or seizures with this medicine.

-Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
+Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.